-Finally, the completion of BNY Mellon UK Trust and Depositary initiative to transfer some BNY Mellon SA/NV clients into the Bank of New York Mellon International Limited is now almost complete.
+The completion of BNY Mellon UK Trust and Depositary initiative to transfer some BNY Mellon SA/NV clients into The Bank of New York Mellon International Limited was fully completed.
 The Bank of New York Mellon International Limited is now positioned to be the contracting entity for all UK fund clients for trustee or depositary services.